 The active power calculation method also holds true for nonsinusoidal current and voltage waveforms.
 All voltage and current waveforms in practical applications have some harmonic content.
-Using the Fourier transform, instantaneous voltage and current waveforms can be expressed in terms of their harmonic content v(t) is the instantaneous voltage.
+Using the Fourier transform, instantaneous voltage and current waveforms can be expressed in terms of their harmonic content: